 Designed mixed-methods research instruments examining systemic barriers to STEM careers among Black youth in Nova Scotia.
 Findings are informing policy interventions and will be published in three book chapters.

 Taught software project courses (CSCI 2691/3691/4691) to ~120 students per semester and an intro programming course (CSCI 2202) to ~60 students.
-Earned average student ratings of 4.11 and 4.59 out of 5.0.
-Introduced a weekly demo format that became a permanent course best practice.
+Earned average student ratings of 4.47 and 4.59 out of 5.0.
+Introduced weekly demo format and a standardized evaluation rubric.

 Built the backend for Wellvis, a mobile health platform, delivering a working MVP in three weeks that attracted 200+ users at launch.
 Led Agile transformation that improved team turnaround by 30%.
 Worked across enterprise systems, fintech, and digital health.